arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/1-KafkaMigration.md

     **NOTE:**

     zk0-kafkac is the name of one of the Zookeeper nodes in the kafka cluster.
 The /etc/hosts file should already contain an entry for this node.
+It is possible that the Zookeeper nodes are numbered differently, in which case try zk1-kafkac.

     ---

     ```bash
-    /usr/hdp/4.1.1.2/kafka/bin/kafka-topics.sh --create \
+    /usr/hdp/4.1.2.5/kafka/bin/kafka-topics.sh --create \
       --zookeeper zk0-kafkac:2181 \
       --replication-factor 3 \
       --partitions 1 \